vendia/examples/features/share/smart-contracts/README.md

 }
 ```

-You should see 2 loans with a `VALID` validation status, 2 loans with an `INVALID` validation status, and 0 loans with a `PENDING` validation status.

 ## Step 3 - Create a Smart Contract for Data Computation
 With several valid loans in place, it's time for the Loan Servicer to add loan performance data.
 This data will be used by the Loan Originator to better assist borrower's facing payment hardship in Step 4.

 #### Add Historical Loan Performance Data

-The script below adds the historical loan performance data from the [resources](resources/performance) directory to the Uni.
+The script below adds the historical loan performance data from the [resources](data/performance) directory to the Uni.

 ```shell
 npm run loadPerformance